-At Roadpost (GeoPro), your privacy is of great importance to us.
-Roadpost is committed to the protection of the personal information of all customers, prospects, website visitors and other individuals whose personal information is entrusted to Roadpost, such as emergency contacts.
+GeoPro is an at-risk worker safety and productivity solution operated by Roadpost Inc. Your privacy is of great importance to us.
+We are committed to the protection of the personal information of all customers, prospects, website visitors and other individuals whose personal information is entrusted to us, such as emergency contacts.

 - Accountability for Your Privacy